rabbitmq/rabbitmq-website/site/prometheus.md

 target="_blank">rabbitmq-prometheus</a> GitHub repository.
-To import the **RabbitMQ-Overview** Grafana Dashboard from GitHub, navigate to the <a href="https://github.com/rabbitmq/rabbitmq-prometheus/raw/master/docker/grafana/dashboards/RabbitMQ-Overview.json" target="_blank">Raw version</a> and copy paste the file contents in Grafana & click **Load**, as seen below:
+To import the **RabbitMQ-Overview** Grafana Dashboard from GitHub, navigate to the <a href="https://github.com/rabbitmq/rabbitmq-prometheus/raw/master/docker/grafana/dashboards/RabbitMQ-Overview.json" target="_blank">Raw version</a> and copy paste the file contents in Grafana, then click **Load**, as seen below:

 ![Grafana Import Dashboard](/img/grafana-import-dashboard.png)

-Repeat the process for all other Grafana dashboards that we maintain and you would like to use with your RabbitMQ deployments.
+Repeat the process for all other Grafana dashboards that you would like to visualise your RabbitMQ deployments with.

-**Well done!
-Your RabbitMQ is now integrated with Prometheus & Grafana!**
+**Well done: your RabbitMQ is now integrated with Prometheus & Grafana!**

 ## <a id="3rd-party-plugin" class="anchor" href="#3rd-party-plugin">Using Prometheus with RabbitMQ 3.7</a>